swcarpentry/python-novice-inflammation/index.md

 interpreter before tackling this lesson.
 This lesson sometimes references Jupyter Notebook although you can use any Python interpreter mentioned in the [Setup](learners/setup.md).

-The commands in this lesson pertain to any officially supported Python version, currently **Python 3\.8+**.
+The commands in this lesson pertain to any [officially supported Python version](https://devguide.python.org/versions/#supported-versions).
 Newer versions usually have better error printouts, so using newer Python versions is recommend if possible.